Hacking the Air Gap: Stealing Data from a Computer that isn't Connected to the Internet

 Many of these sensors are built into a device that most of us carry around every day—a smartphone!
 What if an office building has some air-gapped computers with sensitive information on them, but employees are allowed to have their personal phones in the building?
 If the computer can transmit a binary signal using some physical quantity that can be measured with a sensor, then the phone could record the signal.
 This can happen even though the phone and computer are not connected to each other through the internet.
 If the air-gapped computer has malware installed on it (for example, using a USB flash drive like with the Stuxnet virus, or by a disgruntled employee), it could be forced to broadcast sensitive information like secret files or passwords.

 The bibliography contains a very extensive list of references that show how computers without an internet connection can transmit a signal, using a variety of physical methods and sensors (including some that were not mentioned in this introduction).
-In this project, you will investigate one (or more) of these methods to determine how you can send a signal from an air-gapped computer to a nearby sensor with the help of Google's Science Journal app.
+In this project, you will investigate one (or more) of these methods to determine how you can send a signal from an air-gapped computer to a nearby sensor with the help of a sensor app.
 You will not need to write your own malware to do this—as a proof of concept, you can use controls that are built-in to your computer or operating system (for example, to change the screen brightness).
 You will attempt to answer questions like "What is the range of the signal?" and "Will a human using the computer notice the signal?"
 The exact method you pick and procedure you follow will be up to you, but the materials and procedure sections contain plenty of tips to get you started.